 Blue Shield Promise will ensure appropriate member access to pharmaceutical care or services billed under medical or institutional claims.

 Access to pharmaceutical care or services will be monitored through a variety of methods.
 The Chief Medical Officer is ultimately responsible for resolving all member issues related to pharmaceutical access.
-This page intentionally left blank.

 11.1: Health Education Program